AssistList Internship

 Objective

-Reduce the number of questions asked via the Contact Us form, especially when documentation already published on the FAQ
+As per the product manager's request, we must reduce the number of questions asked via the Contact Us form, especially when answers are already documented on the FAQ page.

 Goals